 Results of Giving Birth Naturally

-From my experience, achieving natural childbirth without the aide of drugs was the most empowering thing I’ve ever done for myself.
+From my experience, achieving natural childbirth without the aid of drugs was the most empowering thing I’ve ever done for myself.
 I benefited greatly from this, but I wasn’t the only recipient of the rewards for this great achievement.
 Aside from the obvious benefits, these are the most notable in my mind:

 - Short recovery time.
 The day after I had my first baby, I was begging to leave the hospital.
-I would have done the same with the birth of my second, but I wanted to spend the allowable days in the hospital being cared for instead of rushing back to working around a 5 year old and newborn.
+I would have done the same with the birth of my second, but I wanted to spend the allowable days in the hospital being cared for instead of rushing back to work around a 5 year old and newborn.

 - Empowerment.
 I solidified my belief that women’s bodies are amazing.
 A woman’s body is made for birth babies!
 Giving birth naturally in a hospital setting surprised the nurses in both my births.
 It doesn’t seem to be that common and I believe it’s good for the medical community to see that women are capable.
 And, it helps me to empower you to believe in yourself and your body.

-- Deeper connection with your support person.
+- A deeper connection with your support person.
 In my case, I have a much stronger connection with my husband than I’ll ever have with another human being.
 Plus, I couldn’t imagine entrusting such a special event with anyone but him.
 He’s been through the only event in my life that I will not have shared with anyone, ever again.
 It was an intimate (not sexually) event that I believe made us a better team.